phycochow/palpantlab_triagebp/README.md

 This is an unpublished study under review, with a final submission date in October 2023, and hopefully Nature Genetics or Nuclear Acids Research :)

-This project is being conducted in collaboration with esteemed researchers at the Institute of Molecular Bioscience, University of Queensland, including Chris - Dr Woo Jun Shim, Dr Enakshi Sinniah (who was an esteemed attendee at the 2023 Nobel Prize Summit!), and the grant-writing, busy cardiologist A/Prof Nathan Palpant.
+This project is being conducted in collaboration with esteemed researchers at the Institute of Molecular Bioscience, University of Queensland, including Chris - Dr Woo Jun Shim, Dr Enakshi Sinniah (who was an esteemed attendee at the 2023 Nobel Prize Summit!), and the grant-writing, busy cardiac biologist A/Prof Nathan Palpant.

 ## Installation
 ```bash